 Clean out the refrigerator//

 The night before your trash service runs, clean out all old leftovers.
-Leftovers are only good for 3 days at most in the refrigerator, so doing this at least once a week will ensure that you do not eat spoiled food.
+Leftovers are only good for 3 to 5 days in the refrigerator, so doing this at least once a week will ensure that you do not eat spoiled food.